MostafaAhmed123/e-learning/README.md

     - `viewEnrollments()`: View current and past course enrollments.
     - `enrollCourse(courseId)`: Enroll in a course.
     - `cancelEnrollment(enrollmentId)`: Cancel course enrollment.
-    - `makeReviewAndRating(courseId, reviewRating)`: Make a review and rating for a course.
     - `getCourseUpdates()`: Get notified for course enrollment updates.

 ## Enrollment and Notification Management